ninjablocks/developer-docs/source/hardwareguides/sphere-factory-reset.rst

 	* Red - Factory Reset

 2. Release the reset button
 3. For a factory reset, be patient!
-This process will take about 20 minutes.
+This process may take about 20 minutes to complete.
 4. After Reset, you will need to repeat the steps in `Configure Your Sphere </introduction/>`_